Table of Contents

 Understanding the Insurer's Mindset

 This guide is here to pull back the curtain on that process.
-We’ll break down the common reasons for denials, explain how to push back against them, and give you a clear roadmap for what to do next.
+We'll break down the common reasons for denials, explain how to push back against them, and give you a clear roadmap for what to do next.
 It's also helpful to know how insurers put a price tag on a claim in the first place; you can learn more about their valuation methods in our article to see how they crunch the numbers.
-With the right strategy, you can challenge their decision and fight for the full and fair compensation you deserve.
+Understanding Colorado's legal framework is equally important.
+Under C.R.S. § 13-80-101, claimants have three years from the date of injury to file a lawsuit, so timing matters significantly.
+Additionally, Colorado's modified comparative negligence rule under C.R.S. § 13-21-111 allows recovery as long as the injured party is not more than 50% at fault.
+Non-economic damages are also capped at $1,500,000 as of 2025.
+With the right strategy and knowledge of these constraints, claimants can challenge insurer decisions and fight for the full and fair compensation deserved within Colorado's legal parameters.

 Translating the Denial Letter's Fine Print